Written by Megan Chamberlain

 • Division 104 Part 14.
 Medical Waste [117600 through 118360]

-In addition to the above-mentioned organizations, California’s Department of Public Health also regulates handling, storage, treatment and disposal of medical waste based on the California Department of Public Health’s medical waste management program, which oversees implementation of compliance of the Medical Waste Management Act.
+In addition to the organizations mentioned above, California’s Department of Public Health also regulates the handling, future storage, treatment and disposal of medical waste based on the California Department of Public Health’s medical waste management program, which oversees the implementation of compliance with the Medical Waste Management Act.

-It’s easy to understand how regulations from difference agencies promotes confusion that may lead to accidental non-compliance.
+It’s easy to understand how regulations from different agencies promote confusion that may lead to accidental non-compliance.
 Daniels Health is here to help you—we’re a team.

 SPEAK TO AN EXPERT